Visual Localization via Semantic Structures in Autonomous Photovoltaic Power Plant Inspection: Methodology

 Since the positions and dimensions of the PV modules are known, both output representations can be expressed as a set of individual image points $\mathbf{p}^{\text{image}}$ associated with their respective real-world coordinates $\mathbf{p}^{\text{world}}$.

-This general representation enables the use of different detection methods and reference points in the localization pipeline.
+This general representation enables the use of different detection methods and reference points.
 The perspective projection model for cameras shown in equations \ref{eq:projection_model_simple} and \ref{eq:projection_model} describes the relation between the detected image point coordinates and their real-world coordinates.
 The equation describes the projection using the scaling factor $s$, the image coordinates $u$ and $v$, the intrinsic parameters of the camera defined by the focal lengths $f_x$ and $f_y$ and the coordinates of the principal point $c_x$ and $c_y$, the extrinsic parameters of the camera represented by the rotation matrix $R$ and the translation vector $t$, and finally the 3D coordinates of the point in the word coordinate system ($x,y,z$).

 The relative position of the camera can be obtained by solving the Per\-spec\-tive-n-Point (PnP) problem.
 Several common methods that can be used to solve it are available.
-We utilize the EPnP algorithm presented in \citep{epnp2009}.
+Since our evaluation showed comparable performance across the tested PnP solvers, we utilize the EPnP algorithm presented in \citep{epnp2009}.
 The algorithm calculates the transformation $R$, $t$ that denotes the position of the origin of the world coordinate system (origin of the environment model) in the camera frame of reference.
 The position of the camera in the world coordinates is calculated using the inverse transformation.

 The algorithm output also includes the reprojection error ($\varepsilon_r$), a measure of the disparity between the projected 2D points and their corresponding observed 2D points in the image.
 We rely on the reprojection error to evaluate the quality of the pose estimate.